Trading Up

 Repeated over multiple generations it has the potential to contribute significantly to our collective wellbeing.
 We’re already seeing evidence of this.
 This is how we will grow our ecosystem.
 This is how we have grown our ecosystem.
 It’s happening.

-For reasons I can’t explain, we prefer to see ourselves as victims of global capital markets and think that the solution to this is to try and barricade ourselves off.
+For reasons I can’t explain, we prefer to see ourselves as victims of global capital markets and think that the solution to this is to barricade ourselves off.
 That’s a losing strategy.

 1. We can continue to grow our economy by trading companies for capital, and encourage more serial founders and investors to recycle the money and expertise that is created in the process; or